Skip to main content

 Prompt injection attack risks

-Only use Claude in PowerPoint with trusted files and not files from external untrusted sources (for example, downloaded templates, vendor files, collaborative documents, and data imports).
+Only use Claude for PowerPoint with trusted files and not files from external untrusted sources (for example, downloaded templates, vendor files, collaborative documents, and data imports).

-Our testing has identified edge scenarios where Claude in PowerPoint can be manipulated to:
+Our testing has identified edge scenarios where Claude for PowerPoint can be manipulated to:

 • Extract and share sensitive information with bad actors through web searches containing your sensitive data or file system access that exposes proprietary information.